Are you looking to shoot some stunning engagement photos or wedding pictures in Malta? There are lots of beautiful locations to choose from!

 Background Story: My Engagement

-Now that we are moving from Malta, that has changed.
-Malta will always be the country where we got engaged and I would love to have some proper photos to look back at.
+But as we decided to move from Malta, that changed.
+Malta will always be the country where we got engaged and I wanted to have some proper photos to look back at.
 So when our friend offered to do a shoot with us, I got really excited.
 And after researching some locations and inspiration, I wanted to share my findings.

 7 Location Ideas for Engagement Photos or Wedding Pictures in Malta

 If you are not sure where to take wedding photos in Malta, check out my top ideas below.

 An obvious favourite.
 Valletta is Malta’s beautiful capital that just happens to be my favourite on the island (and where I got engaged).
 The city is full of grand architecture and narrow streets that would make a great backdrop.

 This Valletta garden is filled with beautiful flowers, grand arches and a panoramic view of the Grand Harbour.
 Get engagement photos overlooking the Three Cities or with colourful florals in the background.
 Aim for the daytime bliss or evening sunset.

 Bridge Bar in Valletta is another great spot to check out for your engagement or wedding photos in Malta.
 The bar itself is a lively place with live jazz at night, but in the daytime, you can take advantage of the long set of stairs and the romantic bridge.

 There are many historic and unique streets in Valletta, and Strait Street is definitely one of them!
 Along this street, you’ll find bars and restaurants opening up in the afternoon and evening.
 Many of them have colourful doors and beautiful decor you can use to make your engagement photos pop.